What is a Dilapidation Report?

-One of our Melbourne property report services is performing dilapidation reports for a wide range of clients, including councils.
+One of our Melbourne property inspection services is preparing a dilapidation report for Melbourne’s clients and councils.
 These are conducted to document the condition of a building prior to construction, development or demolition works commencing on a neighbouring property.

 Conducting a dilapidation survey both before and after works makes it possible to assess what conditions were pre-existing, and what damage was or was not likely to have been the result of the construction or excavation works.

-Usually the contractor carrying out the new construction work is the one who orders the report, for submission with their Notice of Commencement to council.
-The report is often a condition of the contract, as required by council, Melbourne Water, or in the case of demolition, an insurance company.
+Usually, the contractor carrying out the new construction work is the one who orders the report, for submission with their Notice of Commencement to the council.
+The dilapidation report is often a condition of the contract, as required by the council, Melbourne Water, or in the case of demolition, an insurance company.
 However, anyone can order a separate dilapidation survey for their own peace of mind.